Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3

 \subsection{AGN obscuration from starburst?}

-According to the major merger scenario of galaxy evolution, developed to interpret a potential ULIRG-QSO connection, galaxies undergo an obscuration phase after the merger occurred due to an enhancement of star formation and dust production.
-This obscured phase is thought to be ended by a consecutive AGN phase, during which feedback from the central SMBH repels the dust \citep{Hopkins2008}.
-Giving an illustration, the NGC 6240 Seyfert galaxy is a well studied \ul, with high infrared luminosity indicating a starburst activity which generates a large amount of dust and molecular gas \citep{Iono2007}.
-A detailed X-ray spectrum from Chandra of NGC 6240 revealed a very strong absorption from the neutral gas column density $N_{H}$ \citep{Ptak2003}.
-Thanks to the higher spatial resolution, Chandra observations of NGC 6240 identified the presence of a double AGNs system, hidden in the core of the galaxy \citep{Komossa2003}.
-These observations are consistent with the idea that galaxy was formed consequentially of a merger .
+According to the major merger scenario of galaxy evolution, developed to interpret a potential ULIRG-QSO connection, galaxies undergo an obscuration phase after the merger occurred due to an increase in star formation and dust production.
+This obscured phase is thought to be succeeded by a consecutive AGN phase during which feedback from the central SMBH repels the dust \citep{Hopkins2008}.
+As an illustration, the NGC 6240, low-ionization nuclear emission-line regions (LINER), is a well-studied \ul\ with high infrared luminosity, indicating a starburst activity that generates a large amount of dust and molecular gas \citep{Iono2007}.
+A detailed X-ray spectrum from BeppoSAX of NGC 6240 reveals a very strong absorption with $N_{H}$ $\sim$ 2 $\times$ 10$^{24}$ cm$^{-2}$ \citep{Vignati1999}.
+Deep Chandra observations provide high spatial resolution X-ray map of NGC 6240 and reveal the presence of a double AGNs system hidden in the core of the galaxy \citep{Komossa2003}.
+These observations are consistent with the idea that galaxies were formed as a consequence of a merger.